Q1. What is LASIK surgery?

 Q5.
 How much does LASIK surgery cost?

-At Atlas Eye, we offer all 3 generations of laser vision correction and they include ReLEx SMILE, LASIK and Advanced Surface Ablation.
+At Atlas Eye, we offer all 3 types of laser vision correction and they include ReLEx SMILE, LASIK and Advanced Surface Ablation.
 Surgery starts from $3,599 for 2 eyes.
 The type of surgery you for is dependent on the shape of your eyes, corneal thickness and the amount of astigmatism you may have.
 Surgery fees include 3 post-op reviews and enhancement surgery within 2 years from the date of first surgery.

 Q6.
 What can I expect after the surgery?